English soccer at breaking point over abuse on social media

 “It is appalling that Facebook cannot empathize more with the victim of such offensive messages," the south Wales club said in a statement on Saturday.

-The police appear more determined to intervene and prosecute offenders who have used social media to hurl hatred.
+The police appear more determined to intervene and prosecute offenders who have hurled hatred online, beyond stadiums which are closed to fans during the pandemic.
 The government is also introducing legislation — the online safety bill — that could see social media companies fined for failing to protect their users.

 The letter from the English football authorities to Dorsey and Zuckerberg asked for an improved verification process that ensures users provide accurate identification information and are barred from registering with a new account if banned.
 The need to submit identification documentation has been cautioned against by those highlighting how anonymity on the platforms can assist engagement by victims of domestic abuse, whistleblowers and those trying to communicate from danger zones.